 The table below shows the level of change caused by matrix estimation on the Trip Ends.
-This shows that the post-estimation matrices compare reasonably well to the priors, with correlations indicated by R2 values near to 1.00.
-There are exceptions on a few cases where this criterion has not been met.
-However, the slope values indicate that in general the estimated origins are generally lower than the equivalent priors whereas destinations tend to be higher.
-The regression analysis of prior and post trip ends are summarised in Table 11.55 below.
+This shows that the post-estimation matrices compare reasonably well to the priors, with correlations indicated by R^2 values near to 1.00.
+There are exceptions in a few cases where this criterion has not been met.
+However, the slope values indicate that in general the estimated origins and destinations are generally higher than the equivalent priors.
+The regression analysis of prior and post trip ends are summarised in Table 11.54 below.